ipspace/netlab/docs/modules.md

 ## Merging Default Values

-Module parameters are always a dictionary of values stored under the *module-name* key in defaults, topology, node or link.
-Link module parameters are not changed during the topology expansion, node module parameters are adjusted based on topology parameters and defaults ([more details](dev/module-attributes.md)):
+Module parameters are always a dictionary of values stored under the *module-name* key in defaults, topology, node, link, or interface.
+Node module parameters are adjusted based on topology parameters and defaults ([more details](dev/module-attributes.md)):

 * Global and topology defaults are merged with the **defaults** setting in topology file (see [*topology defaults*](defaults.md) and *[merging defaults](addressing.md#merging-defaults)*)
 * For every module used in network topology, the default module parameters are merged with topology-level settings.
 * For every node, the topology-level settings for modules used by that node are merged with the node-level settings.
 * Final node-level settings are saved into expanded topology file or Ansible inventory, and used by configuration templates.

+Link module parameters are not changed during the topology expansion.
+They are merged with interface data when individual interfaces are created during the topology transformation process.

 ### Example